New Space Order: State of Feudal Dynasty

-Unlike the other three nations, this state holds the most advanced scientific power.
+The most scientifically advanced nation.
 The official name is "Tiencho zo Refous."
 On Twitter, it is revealed by the setting producer, Hisaharu Tago, that the State of Feudal Dynasty is the distant future of Mirai Ninja.
-The Diastasion Drive (Dimensional Particle Manipulation Technology which was used as a three-dimensional tank paddle) is already in its own right two centuries ahead of the U.G.
-It has also experience advancements in space and sector warfare earlier than any other nations.
+The Diastasion Drive (Dimensional Particle Manipulation Technology which was used as a three-dimensional tank paddle) is already in its own right two centuries ahead of the UG It has also experience advancements in space and sector warfare earlier than any other nations.
 The official language is based on Cantonese.
 Literally, the government is made up feudalistic states.
 However, the majority of the people do not even know the existence of the latest science.
-It is ruled by the "Emperor" and the four princes through the war called, "Conflict of the 12 Princes," which occurred after the advancement to space.
+It is ruled by the "Emperor" and the four princes through the war called, "War of the Twelve Lords," which occurred after the advancement to space.

 The commander of the Dynastic Imperial Army (the Emperor's only army and the player's so-called army) is bound by various constraints such as tradition and style in order to suppress rebellions by using their scientific power due to the many princes of valor.
 Its science and technology are transmitted only in the dynastic centers (in the case of the Sacred Religious State, it is self-study) and engineers who are given said technology are forbidden from elucidating the research.
 Any violator is erased.
 Weapons are also bound to tradition and style because of their useless decorations.
 Some of the masses do not understand that they are entering space in the first place.

 The life ship of the Sacred Religious State, being seen in battles, where the living nucleus containing the operator is named a "Ball," in which various princes secured it as a medal (in the official blog, a ban was issued during the time of the second age emperor and in the time of the third emperor).
 The post ban treatment has seen many of the balls that were destroyed return to their homeland.
 In some cases however, both Curia and Cain were resuscitated and did not return to their homeworld, choosing instead to serve as an aide to the emperor, like Airuya.
 The unit is low cost with a low performance, but it has a mass production to compensate for it.
 Additionally, when compared to other nations, there are many units with a strong habit of being handled differently.
 The design in quite different from the box hull with oars and huge female images on the deck.